4.6 Settlement agreements and other awards

 Awards may be broken down and paid out for different reasons under several headings known as "heads of damage".

-Some heads of damage are exempt (e.g., cost of future care), while other heads of damage are not exempt and are treated as income and assets (e.g., loss of income).
+Some heads of damage are exempt (e.g., cost of future care), while other heads of damage are not exempt and are treated as income and assets (e.g., loss of income payments).
 Structured settlements may include various heads of damage paid at varying time periods, or may not define heads of damage at all (see Verification procedure below).

 Settlement Agreements and other awards